 2. Consider Load Requirements

 Load requirements play a major role in washer selection.
-For soft materials like wood, plastic, or thin metal sheets, large-OD flat washers help spread the load over a wider area, reducing surface damage and preventing the fastener from pulling through.
+For soft materials like wood, plastic, or thin metal sheets, large-OD flat washers help spread the load over a wider area, reduce surface damage and prevent the fastener from pulling through.

 3. Check Vibration Levels

-In applications exposed to constant movement or vibration, washer choice becomes critical.
-Spring washers or lock washers help maintain tension on the fastener, reducing the chances of loosening and improving long-term joint reliability in machinery or mechanical assemblies.
+In the applications subjected to a continuous movement or vibration, washer selection becomes sensitive.
+Lock washers or spring washers will ensure that there is tension on the fastener, which will minimize the possibility of loosening and enhance joint reliability in the long run in machinery or mechanical assemblies.

 4. Material Compatibility

-Washer material should match the application environment and fastener type.
-The right material improves durability, corrosion resistance, and overall performance, especially in electrical, outdoor, or lightweight applications.
+Washer expected material should be in line with application environment and type of fastener.
+The appropriate material enhances durability, corrosion and all-round performance, particularly, electrical, outdoor, or lightweight performance.

 Common washer materials include: